cran/tableschema.r/README.md

     ## [1] "Descriptor validation error:\n            data.missingValues - is the wrong type"

 As a good citiziens we’ve decided to check out schema descriptor validity.
-And it’s not valid\!
+And it’s not valid!
 We sould use an list for `missingValues` property.
 Also don’t forget to have an empty string as a missing value:

 ``` r